ARTbio/GalaxyKickStart/docs/getting_started.md

 By default, port 8080 will be forwarded to port 80, and port 2121 will be forwarded to port 21 (for FTP), and 4096 MB of memory will be attributed to the VM.
 Enter the playbook directory `cd ansible-artimed` and type `vagrant up` to download a VM image and run the `galaxy.yml` playbook.
 This will take a while.
-Once finished, you should find a running Galaxy Instance on http://localhost:8080 .
+Once finished, you should find a running Galaxy Instance on http://localhost:8080.
+You can log to this instance using admin@galaxy.org and admin as a password
 If you would like to see the internals of the VM, you can log into the machine by typing `vagrant ssh`.

 # Cleaning up

 The VM image and various config files have been written to the `.vagrant` folder.
-Type `vagrant stop` to stop the running instance and `vagrant destroy` to remove the VM, and then delete the `.vagrant` folder.
+Type `vagrant halt` to stop the running instance and `vagrant destroy` to remove the VM, and then delete the `.vagrant` folder.